 Note: For more details on annual leave, including the payout provisions, see UNC Policy 300.1.1 (Section III.F.2) for SAAO Tier II, and UNC Policy 300.2.1 (Section VII.B) for Instructional/Research.
 Only employment in an SHRA or EHRA permanent position counts towards the 24 month leave payout rule for EHRA employees.

 Sick leave provides time for an employee to recover from personal illness, injury, or disability that prevents performance of usual duties.

 Full-time and part-time (20 hours or .5 FTE per week or more) employees in permanent SHRA (Subject to the State Human Resources Act) staff positions, including those in time-limited and probationary appointments, are eligible to accrue sick leave.

-EHRA (Exempt from the Human Resources Act) staff with appointments that are .5 FTE or greater are subject to the same policies concerning sick leave as SHRA staff.
+EHRA (Exempt from the Human Resources Act) staff with appointments that are .5 FTE or greater are subject to the Sick Leave Policy as SHRA staff.

 |Type of Appointment||Accrual Rate|